Halifax Things to Do

 Our Week In Halifax

-We had arranged a home exchange with Debbie and Bruce, a local couple, that lived on the tenth floor in the Martello, a futuristic glass high-rise condo in the heart of downtown Halifax.
-They had stayed home to show us around their place and filled us in on all the particulars of the condo, the building and parking.
+We arranged a home exchange with a local couple, Debbie and Bruce, who lived on the 10th floor of the Martello, a sleek glass high-rise condo right in downtown Halifax.
+They greeted us warmly and showed us around the condo, offering helpful tips about the building and local area before setting off on their own trip around Cape Breton.

 Do All Your Bookings Here